AdarshCodes1221/Snake-Game/README.md

-Snake Game using Object-Oriented Programming (OOP) in C++ This project is a classic Snake game implementation developed in C++ using fundamental Object-Oriented Programming (OOP) concepts.
-The game lets players control a snake that moves around the console screen, eats food, and grows longer.
-The game demonstrates core OOP principles such as Encapsulation, Inheritance, Polymorphism, and Abstraction.

-Features
-Normal Snake Mode: Move the snake to eat food and grow longer.
-Fast Snake Mode: Choose a faster snake variant that moves more rapidly.
-Score Tracking: Keeps track of the player’s score based on the amount of food eaten.
-Real-time Keyboard Controls: Control the snake using W, A, S, D keys for up, left, down, and right directions.
-Game Over Detection: Ends the game if the snake collides with itself.
-OOP Concepts Used
-1. Encapsulation
-Encapsulation is demonstrated by grouping related attributes and methods within classes.
-For example, the Snake class contains the snake’s body, direction, and length, while the Board class manages game updates and rendering.

-2. Inheritance
-The FastSnake class inherits from the Snake class, reusing its properties and behaviors while adding its own unique functionality, such as faster movement.

-3. Polymorphism
-Polymorphism is applied by using a base class pointer (Snake*) to handle both Snake and FastSnake objects.
-The move method in the FastSnake class overrides the one in the Snake class, allowing for dynamic behavior based on the object type.

-4. Abstraction
-Abstraction is achieved by hiding complex logic behind simple interfaces.
-The Snake class provides methods like move and changeDirection, and the Board class manages the game loop and input handling without exposing internal details.

-Getting Started
-Prerequisites
-A C++ compiler, such as g++.
-A Windows environment (The game uses <windows.h> for console handling).
-Compilation & Execution
-To compile and run the game, open your terminal and navigate to the project directory.
-Then, use the following commands:

-bash
-Copy code
-g++ -o SnakeGame SnakeGame.cpp -lconio
-./SnakeGame
-Controls
-W: Move up
-A: Move left
-S: Move down
-D: Move right
-How to Play
-Run the game executable.
-Choose between Normal Snake or Fast Snake by selecting the corresponding option.
-Control the snake using the WASD keys.
-The game ends if the snake collides with itself.

-Created by Adarsh Jha.
-Feel free to contact me at GitHub: AdarshCodes1221 for any questions or suggestions.
+### Snake Game Using Object-Oriented Programming (OOP) in C++

+This project is a classic Snake game implemented in C++, demonstrating key Object-Oriented Programming (OOP) principles.
+Players can control a snake that moves across the console screen, eats food, and grows in length.
+The project highlights fundamental OOP concepts such as Encapsulation, Inheritance, Polymorphism, and Abstraction.

+#### Game Features
+- **Normal Snake Mode**: Navigate the snake to eat food, causing it to grow longer.
+- **Fast Snake Mode**: Select a faster-moving snake for an added challenge.
+- **Score Tracking**: Displays the player's score based on the number of food items eaten.
+- **Real-time Controls**: Use W, A, S, and D keys to control the snake's movement in up, left, down, and right directions.
+- **Game Over Mechanism**: The game ends if the snake collides with itself.

+#### OOP Concepts Demonstrated

+- **Encapsulation**: Encapsulation is achieved by grouping related attributes and methods into appropriate classes.
+For instance, the `Snake` class manages the snake’s length, body, and direction, while the `Board` class is responsible for rendering and game updates.

+- **Inheritance**: The `FastSnake` class extends the `Snake` class, inheriting its properties and behavior, but with added functionality for faster movement.

+- **Polymorphism**: Polymorphism is applied by using a base class pointer (`Snake*`) to refer to both `Snake` and `FastSnake` objects.
+The `move` method in `FastSnake` overrides the base class method, allowing the behavior to differ based on the object type.

+- **Abstraction**: Abstraction is utilized by providing simple methods to interact with the game, such as `move` and `changeDirection` in the `Snake` class.
+The internal logic of the game, like rendering and input management, is handled by the `Board` class, abstracting complexity from the user.

+#### Getting Started

+##### Prerequisites
+- A C++ compiler (e.g., `g++`).
+- A Windows environment (the game relies on `<windows.h>` for console handling).

+##### Compilation & Execution
+To compile and run the game, open a terminal and navigate to the project directory.
+Use the following commands:

+##### Controls
+- **W**: Move up
+- **A**: Move left
+- **S**: Move down
+- **D**: Move right

+#### How to Play
+1. Run the game executable.
+2. Select between Normal Snake or Fast Snake mode.
+3. Control the snake using the WASD keys to move.
+4. The game ends when the snake collides with itself.

+---

+Created by **Adarsh Jha**.
+For questions or suggestions, feel free to reach out via [GitHub: AdarshCodes1221](https://github.com/AdarshCodes1221).